How Much Does Renters Insurance Cost in New York?

 The Landlord Doesn't Provide You With Working Appliances

-When appliances fail to work, or any items that get damaged are included in the lease agreement.
+When appliances fail to work, or any items get damaged, they are included in the lease agreement.

 Examples include a busted dishwasher, refrigerator or ovens, and washing machines.